04 Dec Small Bird, Big Name | Dec 2015

 The Ruby-crowned Kinglet is a small bird with a big name.

-Okay, maybe kinglet is appropriate for a small king, which in this case is about 4 1/4-in (11-cm) long.
+Okay, maybe kinglet is appropriate for a really small king, which in this case would be about 4 1/4-in (11-cm) long.

 Ruby-crowned Kinglets are very difficult to photograph.
 Besides being small, they’re incredibly acrobatic.
-They hop and flutter randomly about inside a tree, usually staying put for a second (or two).
+They hop and flutter randomly about inside a tree, usually staying put for a fraction of a second (or two).

-By the time you find the bird in the viewfinder, it’s gone.
+By the time you find the bird in your viewfinder, it’s gone.

-Persistence and patience are thus the keys to taking a photo.
+Persistence, patience, and a lot of luck, are thus the keys to taking a photo of this small bird.
 So far, I’ve taken hundreds of photos to end up with this one.

 And I wish it were better.